magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 Sip user
 --------

-| Select the SIP accounts that you want to to send to calls if the SIP account don't answer.
+| Select the SIP users that you want to to send to calls if the SIP user don't answer.